Update of the phase-shift analysis of the low-energy $\pi N$ data: Introduction

-The term `low-energy' implies the restriction of the pion laboratory kinetic energy $T$ up to $100$ MeV; the recent phase-shift analyses (PSAs) in this programme have been performed exclusively in this energy range.
-There are four important reasons why one should restrict the analysis to low energy. \begin{itemize} \item The low-energy DB is extensive enough to enable exclusive analyses. \item The parameters of the ETH model are (related to) coupling constants, suitable for analyses at small values of the $4$-momentum transfer.
-The use of the model above the $\Delta (1232)$ resonance would probably necessitate the introduction of form factors. \item It is unlikely that the theoretical constraints, which are valid in the high-energy region, also hold at low energy; one such constraint relates to the isospin invariance in the hadronic part of the $\pi N$ interaction~\footnote{In the following, `isospin invariance in the $\pi N$ interaction' will be used as the short form of `isospin invariance in the hadronic part of the $\pi N$ interaction'.
-It is known that isospin invariance is broken in the EM part of the interaction.}.
-To estimate the dispersion integrals, dispersion-relation analyses rely (by and large) on high-energy data; therefore, the analysis of the low-energy measurements in an unbiased way (i.e., eliminating high-energy influences) is not possible in such schemes.
-It was recently shown that one such commonly used partial-wave analysis (PWA) \cite{abws} is biased in the low-energy region, in that it yields a solution which does not reflect the behaviour of the low-energy data \cite{mr6}. \item Interest in the low-energy $\pi N$ interaction was maintained for many years by the possibility of extracting the value of the $\pi N$ $\Sigma$ term using the low-energy phase shifts as input; the extrapolation of the $\pi N$ scattering amplitude in the unphysical region is more reliable when exclusively based on `close-by' measurements, avoiding high-energy influences.
-This possibility was realised in Ref.~\cite{aco1}. \end{itemize}
+The term `low-energy' implies the restriction of the pion laboratory kinetic energy $T$ below $100$ MeV.
+After 1994, all PSAs of this programme have been performed exclusively in the energy range from $T=0$ (known as $\pi N$ threshold) to $100$ MeV.
+There are four reasons why our PSAs are restricted to this energy domain. \begin{itemize} \item The low-energy DB is extensive enough to enable an exclusive analysis. \item In its current form, the ETH model is suitable for PSAs at small values of the $4$-momentum transfer $Q^2$.
+In all probability, the use of the model above the $\Delta(1232)$ resonance would entail the introduction of hadronic form factors. \item It is debatable whether theoretical constraints, which are valid in the region of asymptotic freedom, also hold at low energy.
+One such constraint is the isospin invariance in the hadronic part of the $\pi N$ interaction~\footnote{In the following, `isospin invariance in the $\pi N$ interaction' will be used as the short form of `isospin invariance in the hadronic part of the $\pi N$ interaction'.
+It is known that the isospin invariance is broken in the EM part of the interaction.}.
+To estimate the dispersion integrals, dispersion-relation analyses rely (by and large) on high-energy data.
+The analysis of the low-energy measurements in an unbiased way (i.e., without any influence from high energy) is not possible in such schemes.
+It was recently demonstrated that the product of one such partial-wave analysis (PWA) \cite{Arndt2006}, namely the popular WI08 solution (which is still considered to be the `current solution' of the SAID Analysis Program), is biased in the low-energy region, in that it does not reflect the behaviour of the bulk of the experimental data \cite{Matsinos2017}. \item Interest in the low-energy $\pi N$ interaction was maintained for almost three decades by the possibility of extracting predictions for the $\pi N$ $\Sigma$ term using the low-energy phase shifts as input.
+The extrapolation of the $\pi N$ scattering amplitude into the unphysical region is expected to be more reliable when exclusively based on `close-by' measurements, thus avoiding high-energy influences.
+This possibility was explored and realised in Ref.~\cite{Alarcon2012}. \end{itemize}